-Maduro says Venezuela vote going ahead despite 'imperial' threat
+Venezuela congress going ahead despite 'imperial' threat: Maduro

 Venezuela's political showdown is playing out against the backdrop of a crippling economic crisis, with many going hungry and suffering shortages during a fourth year of deep recession.

+Maduro also vowed that members of a new alternative Supreme Court panel appointed by the opposition in defiance of the government would be imprisoned: "They are all going to jail, one by one.
+And all their property and accounts will be frozen."

+One of the 13 opposition appointees, lawyer Angel Zerpa, was arrested by the state intelligence service on Saturday.

-Reporting and writing by Andrew Cawthorne; Editing by Phil Berlowitz
+Reporting by Andrew Cawthorne; Editing by Phil Berlowitz and Andrea Ricci